 Even though we have so much going for us—on the whole—it seems we continue to struggle with coming together.
 Sectors remain isolated.
 Systems are missing key elements.
 And wide disparity exists in the quality of early childhood programs.
 It is apparent that taking some of the most effective quality improvement models to scale is unrealistic.
 While 20 states received over $1 billion in Race-to-the-Top—Early Learning Challenge (RTT-ELC) grants, robust federal funding to support quality improvement in the remaining states has not followed.
 Future funding for quality initiatives beyond RTT-ELC grants is uncertain.

 It is time for resourceful early childhood educators to lead the way.
 Lasting systemic change requires widespread participation.
 Perhaps the collective commitment of grassroots program leaders could be the tipping point to success?
-Here are six ways that individual early childhood leaders can contribute to systemic change for quality improvement:

-Can you imagine the impact on program quality if the 2 million early childhood educators in the United States were to embrace these six activities?
+Can you imagine the impact on program quality if the two million early childhood educators in the United States were to embrace these six activities?
 We can hope that our federal and state governments can find the resources to fully fund early childhood education.
 We can believe that a handful of prominent key leaders will break through barriers to ensure a highly qualified workforce and best practices in every classroom.
 But the collective potential of resourceful early childhood leaders offers the most promise for supporting quality improvement in our future.